alarm-redist/fifty-states/analyses/MD_cd_2010/doc_MD_cd_2010.md

 Data for Maryland comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
-We edit the adjacency graph so districts cannot traverse the Bay.
-Bay units are isolated in the adjacency, while all polygons are preserved on disk.
-For the simulation, we derive a land-only map to ensure ``redist_map()`` sees a contiguous graph.
-One isolated island precinct is manually connected to its nearest neighbor.
+We edited the adjacency graph so that districts cannot traverse the Bay.
+All polygons were preserved, but Bay units were isolated within the adjacency.
+Specifically, we identified the Bay precincts, removed all of their existing adjacency links, and then reconnected each Bay precinct to a selected same-side neighbor to prevent cross-Bay connections.
+In other words, Bay precincts on the east side were linked to one chosen east-side neighbor, and those on the west side were linked to one chosen west-side neighbor.
+One isolated island precinct was manually connected to its nearest neighbor.
+Additionally, we used a helper function to exclude simulated plans containing discontiguous districts.

 ## Simulation Notes
 We sample 5,000 districting plans for Maryland across 2 independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.